WORKPLACE SUCCESS / 01 April 2019Taking Your NYR to the next step

 When writing your resume, I found it helpful to organize it using different subheadings.

-For example, here is my resume as a template to help you create your subheadings.
+For example, here is a free resume template resource by Jobnexus to help you create your subheadings.
 As you can see for my resume, I decided to organize my resume by: Objective, Education, Skills, Experience, and Activities.

 Feel free to change any of these sections these are just ones I found very helpful.
 Many other resumes include an Achievement section, where students include their GPA or awards they received while attending college.
 (And of course, do not forget to add a header section, which includes your name, address, email, and phone number).
 To understand which format works best for you, check out these four effective ways to organize your resume.